speedata/xts-examples/Readme.md

 This repository contains examples for the [XTS XML typesetting system](https://github.com/speedata/xts), an OpenSource database publishing system (create a PDF from XML data).

 Introductory examples are in the directory [introduction](introduction).
+More technical examples in the directory [technical](technical).

 | Description                         | Preview                                                                         |